cpp-best-practices/cppbestpractices/07-Considering_Threadability.md

 * If a member variable is itself a mutex, it should be mutable.
 This is required to use it inside a const member function.

 For more information see the following article from Herb Sutter: http://herbsutter.com/2013/05/24/gotw-6a-const-correctness-part-1-3/

+See also [related safety discussion](04-Considering_Safety.md#consider-return-by-value-for-mutable-data-const--for-immutable) about `const &` return values